Jafar Towfighi: Early life and education

 Towfighi was born in Tehran on 19 March 1956.
 He holds a master's degree in chemical engineering, which he received from Shiraz University in 1981.
 Then he obtained a PhD again in chemical engineering from Bucharest Polytechnic Institute in Romania in 1986.

 Career

 Towfighi began his academic career at Tarbiat Modares University in 1987.
 He served at different positions at the university until 1996 when he was appointed advisor to deputy education minister.
 In 1997, he was appointed deputy education minister and was in office until 2003.
 Then he was named as minister of science, research and technology, and his term lasted until 2005.
 After working as the dean of the faculty of energy at Sharif University of Technology from 2008 to 2010, he began to work at Tarbiat Modarres University's faculty of engineering as a full professor.
 He was Mohammad Reza Aref's campaign manager during the 2013 presidential election.

 On 17 August 2013, he was appointed acting minister of science by Hassan Rouhani following the nominated candidate for the post was rejected by the Majlis on 15 August.

+Towfighi was among hundreds of academic faculty who signed a letter condemning the government's crackdown of the 2025–2026 Iranian protests, and failure to prevent a future attack on Iran by the United States and Israel in response to the crackdown.